Andy Ibáñez Player Props: Tigers vs. Braves

 Braves Pitching Rankings

-- The Braves have the seventh-ranked team ERA among all league pitching staffs (3.80).
+- The Braves have the sixth-ranked team ERA among all MLB pitching staffs (3.80).

-- Braves pitchers combine to surrender 66 home runs (one per game), the eighth-fewest in the league.
+- The Braves surrender the fifth-fewest home runs in baseball (66 total, one per game).

-- In his last appearance on Thursday against the New York Mets, the righty tossed four innings, allowing eight earned runs while surrendering eight hits.
+- In his most recent appearance on Thursday, the right-hander tossed four innings against the New York Mets, allowing eight earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.